jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 In addition to the packages listed in the top level README, this also requires [Quartus II FPGA design software](http://dl.altera.com/?edition=web) 13.1+.

+The core runs at 50 MHz on this board.

 ## Setup

 A diagram showing how to wire up the board is on the Wiki